Evaluating Joyful Movement: tools to deepen exercise satisfaction

 6. Intrinsic Health: I measure my health through internal indicators (like bloodwork & relevant tests through a trusted physician) and my own lived experience, not external appearance or judgments from others.

 7. Comfort in Clothing: I wear workout attire that makes me feel strong, capable and joyful!
+My workout environment feels sensory-safe and comfortable for me.

 8. Rest and Recovery: I feel confident taking rest days & understand their importance in my overall fitness journey.